Tap into your child’s artistic side with easy painting ideas for kids! Your child will love exploring and creating with paint.

 A few new ways to paint couldn’t hurt, could it?
 Grab a new tool to paint with, or a new method of painting, and get creative today!

-Here’s 50 paint activities, with tools, methods and recipes to get your mind in gear.
-Like I said, there’s a million ways to paint, this is just the tip of the iceberg.
+Like I said, there are a million ways to paint.
+These ideas are just the tip of the iceberg.

 - Paint with a sponge!
 Make a rainbow on the sponge if you’re feeling super creative.

-- Add a stencil to the mix.
+- Add a stencil to the mix like Red Ted Art.
 Sponge paint over it to make instant pictures!

 - Reuse bubble wrap.
 Paint on it, make prints, whatever suits you!